-Today, we take a longer view of how these objects that cover half of our faces have changed the way we perceive ourselves and interact with others - and what they might look like in the future.
+This hour, we take a longer view of how these objects that cover half of our faces have changed the way we perceive ourselves and interact with others -- and what they might look like in the future.

-- Kim Adrian is the author of Sock, The 27th Letter of the Alphabet, and most recently, Dear Knausgaard.
-She has taught creative nonfiction at Brown University and currently teaches at Grub Street in Boston.
+- Kim Adrian is the author of Sock, The 27th Letter of the Alphabet, and, most recently, Dear Knausgaard

 Colin McEnroe and Cat Pastor contributed to this show.